VinceCabs/GAUnit/docs/howtos/test_ga_implementations.rst

 .. note::

     As said just above, except for events parameters which are different, **there is no difference between GA and GA4 testing with GAUnit**.
-    If you are here to learn how to test GA and GA4 implementations, be sure to follow :ref:`tutorial` tutorial.
+    If you are here to learn how to test GA and GA4 implementations, be sure to follow :ref:`getting_started` tutorial.

 Launch a manual browsing session to check events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^